Espressive/esp-fe-test/README.md

 ## Submitting Your Work

-Once you have completed all of the items in the [Tasks](#Tasks) section, commit and push all of your work to your fork and send us an email to let us know it is complete and you are ready for us to look at it.
+Once you have completed all of the items in the [Tasks](#Tasks) section, commit and push all of your work to your branch and send us an email to let us know it is complete and you are ready for us to look at it.

 ## Tech Stack